FStarLang/FStar/CONTRIBUTIONS.md

 ## Snapshots

 The F\* compiler is written in F\*/F#, then extracted to OCaml.
 We keep a copy of the OCaml extracted compiler under version control.
-We do *not* expect pull requests to refresh the snapshot.
-However, reviewers should take it upon themselves to update the snapshot, obtain a green from CI and then merge to master.
+We **do not** expect external pull requests to refresh the snapshot.
+However, reviewers should take it upon themselves to update the snapshot before merging to master when this is needed to obtain a "Success" without breakages from CI (in particular without "snapshot-diff" breakages in the VSTS "Extra logs" = "Build Summary").
+The reviewer may (in rare cases, when the change touches extraction) need to bootstrap twice to reach the fixpoint.

 ## Merge vs. rebase